fun things to do with kids in berlin germany - family travel

 Berlin bear

 In the 20th century, Berlin figured in two world wars and was a divided city, East and West Berlin, for nearly thirty years.
 Today the unified city is lush and green, wide boulevards are lined with trees, there are parks and lakes.
-Look around town for the "Berlin bears" – everywhere you turn, there's another colorful bear painted with fanciful designs.
-Kids can climb on the Berlin bears all they want.
+Traveling in Berlin with kids, don't miss the dazzling Reichstag and look around town for the "Berlin bears" – everywhere you turn, there's another colorful bear painted with fanciful designs.

 Mitte – City Center